box-community/box-python-gen-workshop/workshops/file_requests/file_requests.md

 ![File request details](img/file-request-details.png)
 Notice that a file request link has been create.

-Pressing the `edit` button will allow you to customize the file request.
-We won't be customizing the request just yet, but please note the file request URL as it contain the id.
+Pressing the `edit` button will allow you to customize the file request, and reveal the `file_request_id`, which we will need next.

 ![Editing a file request](img/file-request-edit.png)